 Professional agents are adapting to the market and continuing to manage buyer interactions with respect and care – after all buyers will eventually be sellers so good agents will always take a long term view to building relationships.

-But we’re seeing an increase in extremely bad agent behaviour, and last week was a prime example of this.
+But – on the property frontline – we’re seeing an increase in extremely bad agent behaviour, and a property we were working on buying for a client recently was a prime example of this.

 Here’s a summary of what happened